Jim Cantrell: Early career

 Cantrell joined the French Space Agency (CNES) in 1990 after completing his MS. He went to France to work on a joint French-Soviet Mars program and supported the development of the Mars Snake for the Mars 94/96 balloon mission.
 He returned to the U.S. in 1992 to join Space Dynamics Laboratory, where he led the spacecraft systems engineering on three small satellites for the Department of Defense.
 He also worked on various joint missile defense programs conducted between America and Russia.
 He was arrested while staying in Russia in 1996 due to some problems with satellite he was working on but released after a couple of weeks due to Al Gore's intervention.
 Cantrell was promoted to the position of director of program development in 1997.

 In 2001, Cantrell started independent consulting and served as the program manager for the privately funded solar sail program known as Cosmos 1.
 The same year, Elon Musk approached him seeking his help in sending a mission to Mars using Russian rockets because of their low price compared to the US rockets.
 When Musk and Cantrell approached Russians, they refused to sell them rockets and Musk decided to build his own.
-Musk founded SpaceX with the assistance of Cantrell as a consultant but Cantrell elected to not join the company.
+Musk founded SpaceX with the assistance of Cantrell as a "founding member of the company" but Cantrell decided to not stay in the company after helping to build the technical team.

+SpaceX

+Cantrell was an early participant in the formation of SpaceX, serving as the company's first Vice President of Business Development.
+While frequently described in media reports as a co-founder of the company, Cantrell has stated that he prefers the designation of "Founding Member" as per his agreement with the company.
+His founding role in the early days of SpaceX has been subject to public dispute, but the official company records, marketing materials, and employment contract designating him as a "founding member of the company" validate his historical role and executive tenure.